eegli/pampa.place/README.md

 yarn map <glob-pattern>
 ```

-Where `<glob-pattern>` is a pattern that should match the files you want to process.
+Where `<glob-pattern>` is a pattern that should match the GeoJSON files you want to process.
 See the [pattern matching lib](https://github.com/isaacs/node-glob) for more info.

 You'll be taken through the steps to prepare your maps.
 GeoJSON files from other sources may not have the `name` property but it can easily be derived from another existing property.
 The utility will let you pick a property to use as `name`, clean up other unused properties and filter larger datasets, e.g. if you only want to include a specific country or region.